Skip to main content

 video_ids = [v['video_id'] for v in response]

-analyses = client.analyze(video_ids,
+batch = client.analyze(video_ids,

 custom_event="Find outlier events",